gsarapura/craftech-solution/2_docker_deployment/README.md

 ## Overview
 The following solution will have in mind that both Frontend and Backend will be into one docker-compose.yaml.
-Database will be external to both of them, that is, DB won't be part of the docker-compose.yaml
+Database will be external to both of them, that is, DB won't be part of the docker-compose.yaml Also, there are two docker compose, one for local development, and another that will be used in the deployed service.

 ## Backend
 * Python version: tried to use python 3.13 but when building it causes lots of dependencies issues.
 Instead, using 3.11.